November 6, 2023:

 Magne Hognestad and Jørn Hafver, Science Circus

 In this session we explore artificial intelligence through simple hands-on activities that illustrate some of the concepts behind the technology.
-Through the classic game "Nim", we create an AI without the use of a computer.
-We also need a neural network to distinguish between different flags.
+Using the classic game "Nim", we create an AI without the use of a computer.
+We also need a neural network to be able to distinguish between different flags.

 AI image generation

-AI can generate images that appear to be real, like a photograph, or that imitate the expression of famous artists.
-All one needs to do is write a prompt in an AI image generator.
-The picture above was, for example, created with the prompt "“A photo of an astronaut riding a horse" using Dalle 2.
+AI can generate images that appear real, like a photograph, or that imitate the expression of famous artists.
+All you have to do is type a prompt into an AI image generator.
+For example, the image above was created with the prompt "“A photo of an astronaut riding a horse” using Dalle 2.

-Hanne Madsen from the Vitenfabrikken goes through various tools to create "AI art" for use in teaching in schools where she also describes the advantages and disadvantages of the various tools as well as ethical dilemmas.
+Hanne Madsen from Vitenfabrikken goes through various tools for creating "AI art" for use in teaching in schools, where she also describes the advantages and disadvantages of the various tools as well as ethical dilemmas.

 DIY sorting machine with micro:bit

-Daniel Lacey-McDermott and Kenneth Fossland, Science Center in Trondheim
+Daniel Lacey-McDermott and Kenneth Fossland, Trondheim Science Center

-Artificial intelligence is used to recognize content, everything from cash machines to facial recognition on the mobile phone such as FaceID to monitor communities.
+Artificial intelligence is used to recognize content, everything from pawnshops to facial recognition on mobile phones such as FaceID to monitor society.
 In this workshop we create an artificial intelligence and use it to control a sorting machine.
-We use tools such as "Google Teachable Machine", the programming platform "MakeCode" and various equipment such as micro:bit and servos to create a sorting machine that can perhaps sort out the best twist (yes there is banana).
+We use tools such as "Google Teachable Machine", the programming platform "MakeCode" and various equipment such as micro:bit and servos to create a sorting machine that can perhaps sort out the best twist (yes, there is a banana).

 Jon Haavie, Oslo Science Centre

-Can artificial intelligence be an aid to learning text-based programming?
-In this session, we test using a code helper that uses ChatGPT to explore text-based programming in Python for micro:bit.
-We explore opportunities and discuss challenges with this solution.
-The code helper was created by Odin Nøsen.
+Can artificial intelligence help you learn text-based programming?
+In this session, we test using a coding assistant that uses ChatGPT to explore text-based programming in Python for micro:bit.
+We explore the possibilities and discuss challenges with this solution.
+The coding assistant was created by Odin Nøsen.

 Film screening: